We’ve rounded up our top five female-led music videos that convey messages of sexual empowerment and general badassery.

 Christina Aguilera – Can’t Hold Us Down

-The beginning of Christina’s 2002 hip-hop track gets straight to the point:
+This female artist is definitely among the worlds best selling contemporary female artist with the beginning of Christina’s 2002 hip-hop track that gets straight to the point:

 “So what am I not supposed to have an opinion